 The blue comes from the cobalt element and helps speed drying, this version is sourced from Stoke-on-Trent in England.

-It has a granular feel due to the glass particles if they are ground too finely they lose their colour.
+It has a granular feel due to the glass particles, if they are ground too finely they lose their colour.

-It also has depth not present in other blues I suspect provided by the irregular refraction of light from and through the glass.
+It also has a depth not present in other blues I suspect provided by the irregular refraction of light from and through the glass.

-This is special and different.
+This is a special and different paint.

 Technical Overview